2015 Women's Night Out

-More than 500 women from around the Capital Region attend Ellis Medicine's Women’s Night Out event each year for a night of shopping, networking, and education on healthy life choices.
-All proceeds from Women’s Night Out support women's health services at Bellevue Woman's Center and the Neil and Jane Breast & Heart Health Center.
+More than 500 women from around the Capital Region attended Ellis Medicine's Women’s Night Out event for a night of shopping, networking, and education on healthy life choices.
+All proceeds from Women’s Night Out supported women's health services at Bellevue Woman's Center and the Neil and Jane Breast & Heart Health Center.

 2014 Headliner: Good Morning America news anchor, Amy Robach

-This year’s keynote speaker will be Amy Robach, of Good Morning America.
+This year’s keynote speaker was Amy Robach, of Good Morning America.
 In October 2013, Robach, 40, received some life-altering news when she was diagnosed with breast cancer.
 As part of Good Morning America Goes Pink Day in honor of Breast Cancer Awareness Month and at the urging of her colleague, Robin Roberts, she had her first mammogram broadcast live in front of millions of viewers.
 A few weeks later, Robach received the devastating news that she had breast cancer.
-She underwent a double mastectomy and is currently undergoing treatment.
-Robach wants to share her story - a road that so many have traveled before and help pave the way for those who unfortunately will follow.

 Robach has been a correspondent for ABC News since 2012.
 Her assignments have sent her across the globe and have included working on several 20/20 investigations and Nightline reports.
 In March 2014, Robach was promoted to news anchor for Good Morning America.